Misha999777/auth-oidc/README.md

 # Authenticate users with OpenID Connect authentication service (f.e.
-Keycloak) in browser, Electron, or Capacitor app
+Keycloak)
 [![License](https://img.shields.io/:license-MIT-green.svg)](https://github.com/Misha999777/auth-oidc/blob/master/LICENSE)

 ## Main features:
 1. TypeScript support
 2. ESModule support
 3. Working with React, Angular and other popular front-end libraries
-4. Working in browser, Electron and Capacitor applications
-5. Logging user in using redirect to the auth service
+4. Logging user in using redirect to the auth service
-7. Getting user info claims
+5. Getting user info claims
-8. Supplying access token for requests to the back-end
+6. Supplying access token for requests to the back-end
-9. Automatic refreshing of the access token with refresh token when it expires
+7. Automatic refreshing of the access token with refresh token when it expires
-10. Logging user out from the application and from the auth service
+8. Logging user out from the application and from the auth service

 ## How to use
 ### 1. Install library using npm